WangWenhao0716/DomainMix/README.md

 ## Acknowledgement

-Some parts of our codes are from [MMT](https://github.com/yxgeee/MMT) and [SpCL](https://github.com/yxgeee/SpCL).
+Some parts of our code are from [MMT](https://github.com/yxgeee/MMT) and [SpCL](https://github.com/yxgeee/SpCL).
 Thanks Yixiao Ge for her contribution.